An7ar35/ctune/docs/guide/mouse_navigation.md

 ![img](annotated1_v1.2.0.png)

-1. Right click the title bar area to open the configuration menu
+1. Middle click the title bar area to open the configuration menu
 2. Left click to start/stop a queued station
 3. Right click queued station name to open the information dialog
 4. Volume: Left click to increase the volume and right click to decrease it.